KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/index.md

 At the end of our implementation (.cpp) file we have this:

-{{< readfile file="/content/docs/extend/plasma/krunner/homefilesrunner/homefilesrunner.cpp" highlight="cmake" start="118" line="3" >}}
+{{< readfile file="/content/docs/extend/plasma/krunner/homefilesrunner/homefilesrunner.cpp" highlight="cpp" start="112" line="3" >}}

 The <tt>.moc</tt> file include looks familiar enough from other Qt code, but the macro right above it probably does not.
-This macro creates the factory functions needed to load the plugin at runtime.
-The first parameter, <tt>example-homefiles</tt>, is the same value as the <tt>X-KDE-PluginInfo-Name=</tt> entry in the <tt>.desktop</tt> file.
-The second parameter is the name of the <tt>AbstractRunner</tt> subclass.
+This the macro generates the plugin factory that the plugin is created from and as a second parameter the json metadata file.

 ### The Constructor